nandu90/nekRS-LS/README.md

 provides an early preview of the next upcoming release (do not use in a production environment).

 #
 If you're on an HPC system, ensure you log in to a compute node.
-Check if there's an `nrsqsub` script in the `bin` directory for your machine.
+Check if there's an `nrsqsub` script in the `scripts` directory for your machine.
 If found, load the same modules.
 Then, just run:

 ```sh
 CC=mpicc CXX=mpic++ FC=mpif77 ./build.sh [-DCMAKE_INSTALL_PREFIX=$HOME/.local/nekrs] [<options>]